lepfau/pickit/README.md

 List of features ready and TODOs for future development

-- Likes and dislikes on items
+- Random roulette for likes and dislikes of items
 - Friends system
 - Mobile design